MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ###  Query Plan Tagging

 There will be queries that the tool does not completely understand, due to the language models missing some type of information.
 In these instances, users can annotate on a query.
-The process to do this is described below:
+The following sections will walk through the process of annotating on queries.
+To further understand the different annotation types, please review the **Annotations in Conversational AI document**.

 In this example, the word ‘leads’ needs to be classified as a synonym of ‘customers’, which is where the tool can help.